jcaffet/ScoutSuite-batch/README.md

 ## Installation

-1. deploy the cf-scoutsuite-common.yml CloudFormation stack in the central account
+1. deploy the [cf-scoutsuite-common.yml](cf-scoutsuite-common.yml) CloudFormation stack in the central account
-2. Git clone scoutsuite scans into this directory
+2. Git clone scoutsuite scans repository into this directory
 3. Build, tag and push the Docker image.
 Follow the information provided in the ECR repository page.
-4. deploy the cf-scoutsuite-org-account.yml in the account using AWS Organizations
+4. deploy the [cf-scoutsuite-org-account.yml](cf-scoutsuite-org-account.yml) in the account using AWS Organizations
-5. deploy the cf-scoutsuite-spoke-account.yml in all the accounts using to scan.
+5. deploy the [cf-scoutsuite-spoke-account.yml](cf-scoutsuite-spoke-account.yml) in all the accounts using to scan.
 To make it easy, use StackSets Stacks from the Organizations level.
-6. deploy the cf-scoutsuite-batch.yml CloudFormation stack in the central account
+6. deploy the [cf-scoutsuite-batch.yml](cf-scoutsuite-batch.yml) CloudFormation stack in the central account

 Do not forget two different strong ExternalIds like UUID (one for Organizations role, one for scan role)